Heshbon/Heshbon/README.md

 Hi there 👋

 Fully committed to the philosophy of lifelong learning, I am a resourceful and collaborative full-stack software engineer with a specialized focus on backend development.
-I have a deep passion for C, JavaScript/TypeScript (MERN), C# (.NET), and Python, crafting secure, high-performance systems.
+I have a deep passion for C, JavaScript/TypeScript (MERN), C# (.NET), and Python, and for crafting secure, high-performance systems.

 + 👯 I am eager to collaborate with those who see tech as a force for good.
     + Reach me at [cityalight.dev@gmail.com](mailto:cityalight.dev@gmail.com) to shape what's next and bring ideas to life!